M24 Chaffee Tank

-The M24 Chaffee was produced during World War II in an attempt to provide adequate armor protection and firepower with good speed and maneuverability.
+The M24 Chaffee was produced during World War II to provide adequate armor protection and firepower with good speed and maneuverability.
 It replaced the M5 Stuart as the Army’s light tank.

 Weight: 20.2 Tons